-Third Party Funding or Litigation Funding is a non-recourse funding mechanism of litigation finance whereby an investor or financing company will fund all or a portion of the costs associated with a legal claim in exchange for a share in the proceeds of the potential judgement or settlement fees.
+Litigation Funding or Third Party Funding (TPF) is a non-recourse funding mechanism of litigation finance whereby an investor funds all or a portion of the costs associated with pursuing a legal claim in exchange for a share in the proceeds of the potential judgement or settlement fees.

-For litigants, this helps externalize risk associated with the outcome of litigation and to maintain liquidity by preventing tying up working capital in litigation.
-It also allows impecunious litigants pursue meritorious arbitration.
+For litigants, this helps externalize risk associated with the outcome of litigation and maintain liquidity by preventing tying up working capital in litigation.
+It also allows impecunious litigants pursue meritorious claims.

-For financers, litigation funding is essentially a high-return investment with sufficient expert vetting and due diligence of the merits of the case.
+For financiers, litigation funding is a high risk-high return investment in which the financier aims to make a profit which is typically a multiple of the investment.
+The decision to invest in a case is made after sufficient expert vetting and due diligence of the merits of the case.

-Our highly experienced team along with experts from the industry, evaluate the claims by analysing the following three core parameters which primarily govern the assessment for any possible investment:
+Our team along with experts from the industry evaluates the claims by analysing the following three core parameters which primarily govern the assessment for any possible investment:

-As a funder who has made an investment in the case, it is extremely important that if successful, it will be able to recover their capital cost as well as the agreed return on investment.
+For an investor, it is extremely important that, if successful, they will be able to recover their capital cost as well as the agreed return on investment.

 Such recovery frequently depends on the successful tracing of assets.
 The location and ownership of the assets are often obscured through complex corporate, nominee or trust structures, and disbursed across multiple jurisdictions.